Coping with an unsettled baby

 Impacts of an unsettled baby on your mental health

-Being aware of the impact of the baby’s crying and distress on you, also needs to be recognised.
+Being aware of the impact of your baby’s crying and distress on you, also needs to be recognised.

 It’s the difference between hearing them (the baby) cry and saying ‘there’s the baby again’ and ‘Oh God I cannot face this, I cannot bear this’.

-An unsettled baby can leave you feeling highly fatigued, which can then impact upon your ability to function well.
+Ongoing challenges with settling a newborn or infant can leave you feeling highly fatigued.
+This can then impact upon your ability to function well.
 Often however, these signs of fatigue are minimised and parents do not receive the support that they need.

 Fatigue and sleep deprivation can sometimes be viewed as signs of postnatal depression or anxiety.
-Being aware of these conditions, the symptoms and how they differ from exhaustion is important to help you identify the type of help that is likely to be right for you.
+Being aware of these conditions, the symptoms and how they differ from exhaustion is important.
+This can help you identify the type of help that may be right for you.

-Seeking help and support for an unsettled baby
+Seeking help and support for coping with an unsettled baby

-Accessing support early to give you a chance to restore your wellbeing can make a big difference to how you feel and your feeling towards your baby – so don’t hesitate to reach out if you have family or friends who can offer you some valuable relief.
+Accessing support early to give you a chance to restore your wellbeing can make a big difference to how you feel.
+It can also make a difference to how you feel towards your baby.
+Don’t hesitate to reach out if you have family or friends who can offer you some valuable relief.

-If you are looking for professional support, there are a range of early parenting services available in both private and public health settings.
+If you are looking for professional support, or help with how to settle a newborn or baby, there are a range of early parenting services available in private and public health settings.
 This may include a brief admission of a parent and their infant to a residential centre.
 Generally these centres will provide parents with four or five night interventions to address your needs as well as that of your baby.
 There are also helpline services available.

 Excessive crying over time may lead you to have negative feelings toward your baby.
-This does not mean that you are a bad parent – it is a natural response to a stressful situation.
+This does not mean that you are a bad parent.
+This is a natural response to a stressful situation.

 My partner is back at work and I am struggling.
-I can never get her (my daughter) to settle.
+I can never get [my daughter] to settle.
 She cries for hours and I feel so disconnected from her.
 I am emotional, irritable and tired.

-If these feelings become intense, continue to come back and/or make you feel that you cannot cope or you have feelings of harming your baby, it is time to talk to seek help from a health professional.
+If these feelings around your unsettled newborn or infant become intense, continue to come back and/or make you feel that you cannot cope or you have feelings of harming your baby, it is time to seek help from a health professional.